briansworth/briansworth.github.io/_posts/2019-1-5-PowerShell-SCCM-Offline-PreRequisites-Install.md

 </p>
 <p>
-  When you get to running the SCCM installer, just remember to choose the 'prereq' folder when you get to the Prerequisite Downloads step.
+  When you get to running the SCCM installer, just remember to choose the 'prereq' folder
+  (in the prereq source path) when you get to the Prerequisite Downloads step.
 </p>